Opinion | Putin’s nuclear threats remind us arms control is dangerously unfinished business

 The Russian aggression against Ukraine will most certainly change the ongoing administration discussion over Mr. Biden’s nuclear posture review, a periodic reassessment of the role of nuclear weapons in the nation’s overall defense strategy.
 A missile defense review is also underway.
 The Ukraine misadventure will probably create pressure for a more hawkish outcome to both.

 Mr. Putin’s war also casts a cloud over arms control generally.
-In the end, such agreements are useful to limit dangerous weapons in a verifiable, legally-binding treaty.
-But treaties and negotiations depend on the political willpower and trust of the parties involved, which has now all but vanished in the case of Russia.
+In the end, such agreements are useful to limit dangerous weapons in a verifiable, legally binding treaty.
+But treaties and negotiations depend on the political willpower and trust of the parties involved, which have now all but vanished in the case of Russia.
 Would the U.S. Senate ratify any treaty with Mr. Putin, given what has happened in Ukraine?
 No.

 Both Russia and the United States maintain strategic nuclear weapons on launch-ready alert, a relic of the Cold War.
-But the risks of accident or miscalculation are not a relic, and have not gone away.
+But the risks of accident or miscalculation are not a relic and have not gone away.
 Mr. Putin has committed an act of utter folly by injecting reckless nuclear weapons threats into the volatile mix he has created in Ukraine.